Module 02: Autograd

 Building a Simple Autograd Engine

-We’ll build a simple autograd engine (inspired by Andrej Karpathy’s micrograd).
-This handles scalar values only - PyTorch’s autograd extends these same principles to tensors of any shape, which is what makes it powerful for real neural networks.
+This simple autograd engine (inspired by Andrej Karpathy’s micrograd) handles scalar values only - PyTorch’s autograd extends these same principles to tensors of any shape, which is what makes it powerful for real neural networks.

 class Value: